-• 10% of the total number of regularly occupied spaces where sound masking is present (at least one space).
+• At least 10% of the total number of regularly occupied spaces where sound masking is present.

 • The time-averaged, A-weighted sound pressure level recorded during the measurement period will be used to determine compliance with the WELL threshold.

 Speech Privacy Potential (SPP) and Noise Isolation Class (NIC)